natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

     - data durability useing AOF persistence
     - backup and restore features on the open source version of Redis
     - supports set and sorted sets
+      - `sorted sets` guarantee both uniqueness and element ordering (This is a use case for Redis)
+        - each time a new element is added, its ranked in real time

     #### Memcached
     - multi node for partitioning of data (sharding)